maluajai1/Spatial_thoughts/README.md

 NDBI = (SWIR – NIR) / (SWIR + NIR)

 For Landsat 8 data, NDBI = (Band 6 – Band 5) / (Band 6 + Band 5)

+The derived NDBI image was then recoded to create a binary image.
+The resultant ratio was assigned a new value of 0 if the input pixel had a negative index or 254 if its input index was larger than 0

 ## Normalized Difference Vegetation Index (NDVI):

 NDVI = (NIR – Red) / (NIR + Red)

 For Landsat 8 data, NDVI = (Band 5 – Band 4) / (Band 5 + Band 4)

+In order to facilitate the subsequent processing, the derived NDVI image was recoded with 254 for all pixels having positive indices (vegetation) and 0 for all remaining pixels of negative indices.

 ## NBR =  Normalized Burn Ratio (NBR)